Harry W. Walker School of Business

 - An engaged attitude toward business education activities

 NICK KASTNER ('03, '06 MBA)

 Kastner (’03, MBA ’06) of Gainesville has received multiple local, regional and national awards for his work in marketing including the Outstanding Process Improvement Award from the University System of Georgia and the American Bankers Association (ABA) James H. Donnelly Award of Excellence.
 In 2018, he served as a co-author for a peer-reviewed journal article on the topic of agile project management.
 Nick currently serves as the Director of Brand and Digital Strategy for Forum Communications and is a Certified ScrumMaster (CSM) and Certified Agile Marketing Specialist (CAMS).

 The Accounting concentration provides a doorway to many career opportunities both within and outside of accounting.
 The degree may lead to certification as a public accountant or certified management accountant and will prepare graduates for employment in the manufacturing and service industries as well as for government service.
 A background in accounting is also an excellent foundation for graduate school in business or law.

-The Data Science concentration focuses on how businesses gather data to create useful business models.
+The Business Analytics concentration focuses on how businesses gather data to create useful business models.
 Designed for students who are strong in math and computer technology—who also think creatively—it is the perfect program for students who want to work on a degree in business and a minor in mathematics.

 Concentration in Finance